I am the author of the website https://www.apprendre-

 We continued with some shooting in the afternoon.
 I noticed the other interns took things seriously and there was no cowboy on the team.

 Guns are designed to kill, out of question to train next to someone who acts as a clown.

-After some classic shots to judge our level, Ariel taught us some quick shooting and reloading techniques.
+After some classic shots to judge our level, Adam taught us some quick shooting and reloading techniques.
 On Sunday we went to situation and dynamic shooting.
 9-hole to emulate shot behind a cover, front, back and lateral moves (the most difficult), guns switch, counter attack facing a knife attack at short distance and from the ground.

 Antoine regain initiative by point shooting at the menace